adamsilver/fdpb/02-a-checkout-flow.md

 It's not necessarily about having one element or component on a page (although it could).
 In all likeliness you’ll still have, for example, a header and footer.
 Similarly, it’s not about having a single form field on each page either (although, it absolutely could).

 This doesn't mean you'll always end up with one question per page.
-Caroline Jarrett, who first wrote about the pattern in 2015, explains that user research *will quickly show you that some questions will be best grouped into a longer page.*
+Caroline Jarrett, who first wrote about the pattern in 2015, explains that user research “will quickly show you that some questions will be best grouped into a longer page.”

-However, she also explains that *questions that naturally ‘go together’ from the point of view of designers, don’t need to be on the same page to work for users.* She provides an enlightening example when, for GOV.UK Verify, they tested putting ‘Create a username’ on one page and ‘Create a password’ on the next.
+However, she also explains that “questions that naturally ‘go together’ from the point of view of designers, don’t need to be on the same page to work for users.”
+She provides an enlightening example when, for GOV.UK Verify, they tested putting ‘Create a username’ on one page and ‘Create a password’ on the next.

 Like most designers, Caroline thought that putting them on separate pages would be overkill.
 In reality, users weren’t bothered.
-The point is to at least start with One Thing Per Page and then, through research, find out if grouping fields together improves the experience.
+So start with one thing (field, question) per page, then, through research, find out if grouping fields improves the experience.

-That is not to say you’ll always end up combining screens together — in my experience, the best results come from splitting things apart, period.
+That is not to say you’ll always end up combining screens together—in my experience, the best results come from splitting things apart, period.

-### Why is it so good?

 Whilst this pattern often bares wonderful and delicious fruit (or orders and conversions if you hate my analogies) it’s useful to understand why it works so well.

 - Principle 6 says that we should *design interfaces that help users focus on core tasks by prioritising it*.
 It even goes on to say that *people should be able to focus on one thing at a time*.
 One Thing Per Page is simply following this principle to the letter, and in doing so it drastically reduces the cognitive burden on users.
 - When users fill in a small form, errors are caught and shown early and often.
 If there’s one thing to fix, it’s easy to fix, which reduces the chance of users giving up on the task.
 - If pages have little on them, they'll load quickly.
-Faster pages reduce the risk of users leaving and they build trust in the service.
+Faster pages reduce the risk of users leaving and they build trust.
 - By submitting information frequently, we can save user's information in a more granular fashion.
 If a user drops out we can, for example, send them an email prompting them to complete their order.
 - Conversely, a long form takes a long time to complete.
-It it takes too long there is higher chance that the page times out or the computer freezes causing data loss.
-This is what happens to Daniel, the lead character in *I, Daniel Blake*[^].
+It it takes too long there's a risk that the page times out or the computer freezes causing data loss.
+This is what happens to Daniel, the lead character in “I, Daniel Blake”[^].
 With declining health and having never used a computer, his computer freezes and he loses his data.
 In the end, he gives up.
 - It adds a sense of progression and increases momentum because the user is constantly moving forwards step by step.
-- It's better for screen reader users too as they don't have to wade through a whole lot of superfluous information.
-Instead, they can navigate to the first heading, for example, and start interacting with the form more quickly.

-We'll use this pattern throughout the book.

 ## Flow and order

-In Forms That Work[^], Caroline Jarett and Gerry Gafney explain the importance of asking questions in a sensible order:
+In “Forms That Work”[^], Caroline Jarett and Gerry Gafney explain the importance of asking questions in a sensible order.
+They say:

 > Asking for information at the wrong time can alienate a user.
 The same question put at the right moment can be entirely acceptable.

 > Think about buying a car.
 You’re just browsing, getting a sense of what is available.
 A salesperson comes along and starts to ask you how you’ll pay.
 Would you answer?
 Or would you think, “If that person doesn’t stop annoying me, I’m out of here”?

 > Now think about the point where you’ve told the salesperson which car you want to buy.
 Now it’s appropriate to start negotiating about payment.
-It would be quite odd if the salesperson did **not** do so.
+It would be quite odd if the salesperson did not do so.

-We can apply the same principles to the steps in checkout:
+Just like the car salesperson, we'll ask for the right information at the right time.
+We'll leave payment til the end and give uses a chance to check their order before finally submitting it.
+Afterwards, the confirmation creen acts a sales receipt for record keeping.
+The complete flow is as follows:

 1. Email address
-2. Mobile phone
+2. Mobile phone (optional)
 3. Delivery address
 4. Delivery options
 5. Delivery notes